wacncontent/CustomizeTool/removeCommentOutput2/includes/virtual-machines-common-create-aad-work-id.md

 ## Creating a new user in the default domain

 Click **USERS** and look for your single personal account.
-You should see in the **SOURCED FROM** column that it is a **Microsoft account**.
+You should see in the **SOURCED FROM** column that it is a **Azure.cn account**.
 We want to create a user in your default .partner.onmschina.cn Azure Active Directory domain.

 ![](./media/virtual-machines-common-create-aad-work-id/defaultdirectoryuserslisting.png)